RexxLA/rexx-repository/ARB/standards/work-in-progress/syntax/oorexx/new/names.md

 1. In some syntactical contexts, a name cannot be a string, but only a symbol (for example, in the `LABEL` clause in `DO`, `LOOP` and `SELECT` instructions).
-Likewise, names which are strings are taken as-is in some cases (for example when they are labels), and uppercased in some other cases (class, method or routine names).
+Likewise, names which are strings are taken as-is in some cases (for example when they are part of a label clause), and uppercased in some other cases (like class, method or routine names).
    Please refer to the respective chapters for the specific details about a particular Rexx construct.